 Paper declarations are only allowed during fallback, that is, when the NCTS is unavailable for private travellers with goods in excess of their duty free allowances.
 The document used in these circumstances is the Single Administrative Document (SAD) form C88 .

-Transports Internationaux Routiers (TIR) is based on an international agreement, not EU regulations, and isn’t part of Union or Common Transit.
+Transports Internationaux Routiers (TIR) is based on an international agreement, not EU regulations, and isn’t part of UT or CT.

-The form T5 is used to control a selection of goods subject to taxes, restrictions or refunds on export from or import to the Union, and to provide proof those goods arrive at a particular destination or are disposed of in a particular way.
-You can get the EU Document T5, form C1125 or by contacting the VAT Helpline.
+The document T5 (form C1125) is used to control a selection of goods subject to taxes, restrictions or refunds on export from, or import to, the Union and to provide proof those goods arrive at a particular destination, or are disposed of in a particular way.
+You can also get the document T5 (form C1125) by contacting the VAT Helpline.